-Like with alkaline, there’s really no good reason to get NiCad batteries anymore.
-The main downside is that they self-discharge very quickly – around 10% per month!
+Like with alkaline, there’s no good reason to get NiCad batteries anymore.
+The main downside is that they self-discharge quickly – around 10% per month!
 Their shelf life is also pretty bad.
-While some can last for 5+ years, they generally lose a lot of their capacity within 18 months.
+While some can last 5+ years, they generally lose much of their capacity within 18 months.
 So, these are NOT suitable for disaster prepping.

-NiCad batteries also suffer from memory effect, so you need to drain them completely before recharging.
-This makes them completely unsuitable for situations where you might need to use the battery a bit, recharge a bit, and then use it again (such as recharging with a portable solar charger on the go).
+NiCad batteries also suffer from the memory effect, so drain them completely before recharging.
+This makes them unsuitable for situations where you might need to use the battery, recharge a bit, and then use it again (such as recharging with a portable solar charger on the go).

 - Terrible capacity